SammyT1178/Prism-Documentation/README.md

 Error Pop-up Message Duration automatically set to 0.
 Allowing users to edit the duration for all three pop-up durations is a great addition, but the error pop-up would probably do best to not be set to stay on indefinitely.

-Custom Seasons works as anticipated
+Custom Seasons works as anticipated.
+	- Could be good to add the ability to manually sort seasons

 ## Tech Tool Kit ##
 - Links to the Tech Tool Kit